 - Vitamin A works with vitamin D to support your immune system.

 Curcumin is the compound in turmeric that gives the root its vibrant yellow color.
-It supports a healthy inflammation response, which is great news as you age because daily activities like exercise can cause baseline levels of inflammation.
-Although you could theoretically eat a ton of turmeric root to reap the benefits of curcumin, you’re better off using a curcumin supplement.
-That’s because supplementation is an easy way to ensure you’re getting more bioavailable doses of what you really want from that turmeric root.
+It supports a healthy inflammation response, which is helpful as you age because daily activities like exercise can cause baseline levels of inflammation.
+Supplementation is an easy way to ensure you’re getting more bioavailable doses of curcumin, which is not easily to access from turmeric root.

 Apigenin is the same compound found in celery juice.
-In animal research, apigenin was found to improve digestion by helping move food through the gut.
-Apigenin also helps protect your cells and preserve brain structure and function so you can turn back the clock on the aging process.
+Apigenin has been found to help with digestive health by interacting positively with human gut microbiota.
+Apigenin also helps protect your cells and preserve brain structure and function.

-What do I mean?
-Well, these are just supplements, which means they should supplement the actions you’re already taking to support your health and wellness.
-To start, get high-quality sleep, eat a low-toxin, anti-inflammatory diet and manage your stress, to start.
+Any supplement should supplement the actions you’re already taking to support your health and wellness.
+To start, get high-quality sleep, eat a low-toxin, anti-inflammatory diet and manage your stress.
 These behaviors aren’t as easy as taking a multivitamin, but they’re such important actions that you need to treat them like the foundation of your anti-aging stack.

-Everything else is just an extra boost to give your brain, body and mitochondria an edge.
-And when you feel yourself tap into your full potential, you’re going to want to keep going.
+Everything else is just an extra boost to give your brain, body and mitochondria the support they need.